buttonsrtoys/registrar/README.md

 );
 ```

-Registrar widgets unregister their objects as they are removed from the widget tree.
-If their objects are ChangeNotifiers, the Registrar widgets optionally call the ChangeNotifiers' `dispose` method.
+Registrar widgets unregister their services and models when they are removed from the widget tree.
+If their services and models are ChangeNotifiers, the Registrar widgets optionally call the ChangeNotifiers' `dispose` method.

 ## How to Locate Single Services